Mosaic Mirror with Magnetic Flowers

 10. When you have finished grouting, let your work sit for 30-60 minutes, depending on temperature.
 Use a dry cloth to rub out the surface of the mosaic - if the grout smears rather than turning to dust, wait a bit longer.

-11. The flower magnets can now be placed on their countermagnets, as desired.
+11. The decorative magnets can now be placed on their countermagnets, as desired.
 Finished!

-Here is an example using mosaic tiles (15 x 15 mm) rather than mirror.
+Here is an example with mosaic tiles (15 x 15 mm) rather than mirror tiles.

 Small W-05-N cubes were used as countermagnets for the decorative magnets.